fmthoker/SEVERE-BENCHMARK/action_detection_multi_label_classification/README.md

 :warning: Note that, on Charades, we obtain all our results using 1 GPU (NVIDIA RTX A600, 48GBs each) and a batch size of 16.

 :hourglass: Each experiment takes about 8 hours to run on the suggested configuration.

+## FAQs

+1. I want to evaluate on the validation set after each training epoch.
+How do I do that?
+A. In the config file, under the `TRAIN` section, change the value to `EVAL_EPOCH: 1`.